imbarunsingh/imbarunsingh.github.io/README.md

 ---

 ### INTERESTS
-Apart from being a web developer, I do content creation.
-I make videos related to frontend and general tech.

 I enjoy being outdoors, so i go for run everyday.
 I love travelling to different countries and explore different cultures.
 When i am inside , i play guitar and sing in my free time.